 Key Takeaways

-Security Deposit Limits & Rules: In New Jersey, landlords can’t charge more than 1.5 times the monthly rent for a security deposit, including any pet-related deposits.
+Security Deposit Laws & Rules: In New Jersey, landlords can’t charge more than 1.5 times the monthly rent for a security deposit, including any pet-related deposits.
 Written notice of the deposit details is required within 30 days, and landlords must pay tenants accrued interest annually.

-If you are not collecting a security deposit from your tenant, you’re doing yourself a disservice.
-What would you do if the tenant stops paying rent, destroys your property, or breaks their lease without a legal justification?
+If you are not collecting a security deposit from your NJ tenant, you’re doing yourself a disservice.
+What would you do if the tenant stops paying rent, destroys your property, or breaks their lease agreement without a legal justification?

 That’s why requiring a security deposit is important.

 Requiring new tenants to pay a security deposit can help cover certain financial liabilities that can arise during a tenancy, albeit to some extent.
+The security deposit plays a crucial role in protecting your money and best interests.

 With that in mind, in New Jersey, as with most other states, the right to charge a security deposit isn’t without some responsibilities.
-These cover everything from the maximum limit, to allowable deductions, to the deadline for its return.
+New Jersey security deposit laws cover everything from the maximum limit, to allowable deductions, to the deadline for its return.

 In this blog, the expert team at PMI Prime Property will walk you through the basics of the New Jersey security deposit laws.
-This will help you familiarize yourself with what you can and cannot do in this regard.
-Remember, staying legally compliant is key to successful landlording.

 Maximum Security Deposit Limit